et-com/etcom/_posts/2018-03-29-Unix-and-the-Shell.md

 If you've ever wanted an introduction to Unix commands and using the shell.
 This workshop is for you!

-Time: 2-4 PM
+Time: 9 AM -5 PM
-Location: Addis Ababa University
+Location: Hawassa University

 [Register](https://goo.gl/forms/Nf97reXlisqg7mOW2){:class="btn btn-xl"}